botzaifa/Summarizer/README.md

-# Text Summarizer - Streamlit App
+# Text Summarizer

-This is a **Text Summarizer** web application built using **Streamlit**.
+This is a **Text Summarizer** web application.
 It takes any given text and summarizes it for you in a more concise form.
 The app uses natural language processing (NLP) techniques to understand the context and key points of the text and present a summary.

 You can access the live app at [**Text Summarizer Demo**](https://summarizer2.streamlit.app/).